Craig Venter: Early life and education

 Although he opposed the Vietnam War, Venter was drafted and enlisted in the United States Navy where he worked as a hospital corpsman in the intensive-care ward of a field hospital.
 He served from 1967 to 1968 at the Naval Support Activity Danang in Vietnam.
 While in Vietnam, he attempted suicide by swimming out to sea, but changed his mind more than a mile out.

 Being confronted with severely injured and dying marines on a daily basis instilled in him a desire to study medicine, although he later switched to biomedical research.

 Venter began his college education in 1969 at a community college, College of San Mateo in California, and later transferred to the University of California, San Diego, where he studied under biochemist Nathan O. Kaplan.
 He received a Bachelor of Science in biochemistry in 1972 and a Doctor of Philosophy in physiology and pharmacology in 1975 from UCSD.

 Career

-After working as an associate professor, and later as full professor, at the State University of New York at Buffalo, he joined the National Institutes of Health in 1984.
+After working as an associate professor, and later as full professor, at the State University of New York at Buffalo, he joined the National Institutes of Health (NIH) in 1984.

 EST controversy

 While an employee of the NIH, Venter learned how to identify mRNA and began to learn more about those expressed in the human brain.
-The short cDNA sequence fragments he was interested in are called expressed sequence tags, or ESTs.
-The NIH Office of Technology Transfer and Venter decided to take the ESTs discovered by others in an attempt to patent the genes identified based on studies of mRNA expression in the human brain.
-When Venter disclosed this strategy during a Congressional hearing, a firestorm of controversy erupted.
+The short cDNA sequence fragments Venter discovered by automated DNA sequencing, he named expressed sequence tags, or ESTs.
+The NIH Office of Technology Transfer decided to file a patent on the ESTs discovered by Venter, patenting the genes identified based on studies of mRNA expression in the human brain.
+When Venter disclosed the NIH strategy during a Congressional hearing, a firestorm of controversy erupted.
 The NIH later stopped the effort and abandoned the patent applications it had filed, following public outcry.